leo-project/leofs/docs/admin/system_admin/log_management.md

 Modify `diagnosis-log` configuration item which include `leo_storage.conf`.
 After executing the `diagnose-start` command, a specified node outputs `diagnosis-log` into the local disk, which is under each LeoStorage’s AVS directory.
 See more detail [For Administrators / Settings / LeoStorage Settings](/admin/settings/leo_storage.md).

-Execute the `diagnose-start` command with a specified LeoStroage node, then its LeoStorage output diagnosis-log(s) into the local disk, which is under its LeoStorage’s log directory.
+Execute the `diagnose-start` command with a specified LeoStorage node, then its LeoStorage output diagnosis-log(s) into the local disk, which is under its LeoStorage’s log directory.
 You can configure its log directory.
-See more detail [For Administrators / System Operations / Data Operations - Diagnosis](/admin/system_operations/data/#diagnosis) and [For Administrators / Settings / LeoStroage Settings](/admin/settings/leo_storage.md).
+See more detail [For Administrators / System Operations / Data Operations - Diagnosis](/admin/system_operations/data/#diagnosis) and [For Administrators / Settings / LeoStorage Settings](/admin/settings/leo_storage.md).

 ```bash
 $ leofs-adm diagnose-start <storage-node>